Genres of non-free software

 Games are one of them.
 A video game is made of both the "engine", which is a computer program, and "assets", an umbrella term for meshes, textures, maps, audio, and similar material other than code.
 The authors of high-quality assets still haven't adopted free culture motives to the same extent as programmers.
 Even if the engine itself is free, such as Id Tech 3 or Torque 3D, developers of the assets that sit on top of the engine still need to eat.
 What is an emulator without ROMs, or a Doom player without WADs, or ScummVM without the original data files developed by LucasArts, a Walt Disney company?
 And though selling bespoke customizations or other forms of support works for some kinds of business software, games that aren't massively multiplayer tend to need far less support from the publisher.
 Free software is best at making libraries and other software that programmers themselves use and whose scope a programmer can easily define; original games don't have that kind of clear scope.
 Nor is there strong correlation between ability to write a program and ability to produce the artwork and psychology of fun that go into a substantial game.

-Perhaps in a free software world, "there's no business case for creating videogames", because instead of being a tool used by businesses to create measurable value, they're "trivial distractions and a waste of your time."
+Perhaps in a free software world, "there's no business case for creating videogames" that aren't adaptations of century-old tabletop games, because instead of being a tool used by businesses to create measurable value, they're "trivial distractions and a waste of your time."
 Thus a developer should "avoid fields which prove to be unprofitable.
 You don't have to make video games, do you?"
 Not everyone agrees though; some have suggested alternate business models, such as advergames, a guarantee of early access to new episodes, or even crowdfunding the whole thing from start to finish.

 For a similar reason, client software used to watch streaming videos published by the mainstream entertainment industry, such as Netflix software, will remain proprietary.